Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 About the wine:

-The nobility of its younger sibling, Berliquet, takes on a majestic quality in Canon, with an elegant nose of pure, deep red and purple fruits, perfectly ripe.
+The nobility of its younger sibling, Berliquet, transforms into majesty in Canon, with an elegant nose of pure, red-purple fruit, ripe to perfection.
 The nose takes you to the clouds.
-On the palate, a wave of inky black fruits, yet with that depth of ripe fruit touched by grace, washing ashore on a saline minerality and a melt-in-the-mouth sweetness.
-The cashmere-like texture—a signature of Chanel—lingers in a long, fresh finish.
+On the palate, a wave of ink-black fruit, yet with that depth of ripe fruit touched by grace, washes over a saline minerality and a melt-in-your-mouth sweetness.
+The cashmere-like texture—a Chanel signature—lingers in a long, fresh finish.
 Dangerously addictive!
 2031–2051

 Terre de Vins